chpolste/barotropic/README.md

 # barotropic

+A framework for barotropic analysis and modelling of the atmosphere.

+## Features

-Integrate the barotropic PV equation on the sphere.
+- Integration of the barotropic PV equation on the sphere.
   Fields are represented on a regular latitude-longitude grid while spatial derivatives are evaluated in spectral space (spherical harmonics).
   The model uses a leapfrog time integration scheme with Robert-Asselin filter, initialized with an Euler-forward step.

-## Features

-- Initial condition and forcing presets for atmospheric science experiments
-- A range of diagnostic functions to investigate properties of the flow
+- A range of diagnostic functions to investigate properties of the flow and extract features, e.g. Rossby wave packets.
-- Predefined plotting functions
+- Predefined plotting functions, initial condition presets and forcing terms.

-The model code is object-oriented, modular and easy to use.
+The package is object-oriented, modular and easy to use.
 The implementations are kept simple but sufficiently fast to allow interactive use at moderate spatial and temporal resolutions (e.g. 2.5° spatial resolution with 10 minute timesteps).
 A simulation can be set up, run and visualized in under 10 lines of code, e.g.: